Bitcoin and How It Works

 A Quick History of Bitcoin

 Bitcoin was the first cryptocurrency offered on the digital market.
-Bitcoin allows you to send and receive digital money securely and directly over the internet.
+Bitcoin allows you to send and receive digital money securely and directly online.

 The principles behind Bitcoin first appeared in a white paper published online in late 2008 by an anonymous person or group named Satoshi Nakamoto.

 The virtual ledger or blockchain tracks the key and keeps track of customers' transactions in and out of a bank.
 The Bitcoin tracking system or blockchain distributes across the entire network.
-No one owns the blockchain, and anyone using Bitcoin can be a part of the network.
+No one owns the blockchain, and anyone using Bitcoin can join the network.

 Purchasing Bitcoin